bacpop/sparrowhawk/README.md

 Alternatively, you could have run:

 ```
-./sparrowhawk /path/to/the/read_1.fastq /path/to/the/read_2.fastq -k 31 --threads 1 -v --min-count 5 -o ./assembly.fasta
+./sparrowhawk /path/to/the/read_1.fastq /path/to/the/read_2.fastq -k 31 --threads 1 -v --min-count 5 --output-dir ./ --output-prefix prefix
 ```

-In the same folder as the output FASTA file, the graph before collapsing will be exported in [DOT format](https://en.wikipedia.org/wiki/DOT_%28graph_description_language%29) as `graph.dot`, as well as a histogram of the k-mer frequency spectrum as `histogram.png`.
-This hardcoded exportation will be adjusted in a future release to add optionality as well as variety of formats as in the web version of sparrowhawk.
+In the same folder as the output FASTA file, the graph before collapsing will be exported in [DOT](https://en.wikipedia.org/wiki/DOT_%28graph_description_language%29), and [GFA](https://gfa-spec.github.io/GFA-spec/) versions 1.1 and 2 as `prefix_graph.dot`, `prefix_graph.gfa`, and `prefix_graph.gfa2` respectively.
+A histogram of the k-mer frequency spectrum will be saved in the same directory as `prefix_kmerspectrum.png`.
+These optional files can be avoided with the corresponding arguments.